 Hollowed green, yellow, and orange bell peppers on a cutting board with a knife, ready for easy Instant Pot stuffed peppers.

 Now when it comes to choosing the color and/or shapes of bell peppers at the store there is a rhyme and reason to which I do.
-Now green will typically be the cheapest, the other colors are a bit sweeter.
+Green will typically be the cheapest, the other colors are a bit sweeter.
 I don’t care so much about that but I like females which have 4 bumps on the bottom.
 Allows them to sit flatter and not fall over.
+If you’re slicing to make our Instant Pot stuffed bell pepper casserole that wouldn’t matter.

 We always add meat and have a lot of lean ground beef on hand so that is our go to however you could use Jimmy Dean spicy ground sausage if you preferred or a meat alternative.
 You’ll need to precook it for best results.